The 20 Best Laryngeal Nerve Damage Doctors Near Me in Columbia, MD

 English

 Dr. Hamburger received his medical degree cum laude from the University Of Maryland School Of Medicine.
 He trained in internal medicine at the University of Rochester before his general surgery internship at the University of Maryland, where he also completed his Otolaryngology – Head and Neck Surgery residency and was an assistant clinical professor in the Department of Otolaryngology from 1999–2007.
 Dr. Hamburger is a member of the American Academy of Otolaryngology – Head and Neck Surgery.
 He is currently the Chairman of the Division of Otolaryngology at Johns Hopkins Howard County Medical Center.
 Dr. Hamburger specializes in medical and surgical care of pediatric and adult ear, nose, and throat disorders including sinusitis, voice disorders and sleep apnea.
 He also has a special interest in the treatment of head and neck neoplasms including cancer and thyroid nodules.
 When not caring for patients, Dr. Hamburger enjoys skiing, working out, photography, playing video games, and spending time with his family.
 Dr. Hamburger is rated as an Experienced provider by MediFind in the treatment of Laryngeal Nerve Damage.
-His top areas of expertise are Trachoma, Jones Syndrome, DFNB1, and Infant Hearing Loss.
+He is also highly rated in 7 other conditions, according to our data.
+His clinical expertise encompasses Trachoma, Jones Syndrome, DFNB1, and Infant Hearing Loss.
+Dr. Hamburger is board certified in Head And Neck Surgery.

 Experienced in Laryngeal Nerve Damage